omid-arhami/topolow/README.md

 ## Using on HPC or SLURM Clusters

-When using topolow on HPC systems with SLURM, additional setup might be needed:
+When using topolow on HPC systems with SLURM (only available in Topolow v0.3.2), additional setup might be needed:

 1. Ensure the correct R version is loaded (4.3.2 or newer):